Pawansubedi90558/minimal-portfolio/README.md

 ## Introduction

 This is the official repository for my personal portfolio.
 My name is Pawan Subedi, and I am passionate about software development.
-This portfolio is designed to highlight my projects, skills, and experience in the field.
+This portfolio is designed to highlight my projects, skills, and few life events.

 ## Features

 - **Interactive UI**: Smooth and responsive design.
 - **Project Showcase**: Detailed descriptions and links to my projects.
-- **Skills Display**: Overview of my technical skills.
 - **Contact Form**: Easy way to get in touch with me.

 ## Installation